gradjitta/gradjitta/README.md

 - 🔭 I’m currently working on text summarization models
 - 🌱 I’m currently learning Robotics Software Engineering (in Udacity)
 - 💬 Ask me about NLP and Deep RL
-- ⚡ Fun fact: It took me 1 hour to write this bullet

 <!--
 - 👯 I’m looking to collaborate on